NFIBrokerage/spear/guides/link_resolution.md

 Now the `:link` field contains the reference to the original event and the `:event` contains the full data for the original event.

-What happens if you try to resolve links for an EventStore stream which is not a projected stream?
+What happens if you try to resolve links for an EventStoreDB stream which is not a projected stream?

 ```elixir